Keylightgithub/Desktop-AI-Agent/README.md

 '''
 How to use:
-1. Add your Google API key to env.py file
+1. Add your Google/Gemini API key to env.py file
 2. Only change the prompt Goal and Operating system in the prompt variable below.
 3. Keep the window you want to automate as the second window behind the first one ex. google sheets behind VS code editor.